Jbleezy/BO1-Reimagined/README.md

 * Damaging a shrieker will now always give points

 ### Cosmonaut
-* Fixed a bug where the Cosmonaut would get stuck in place when spawning in while a player was on the jump pads
+* Fixed a bug where the Cosmonaut would get stuck in place if spawned in while a player was on the jump pads
+* Fixed a bug where the Cosmonaut would be attracted towards a Gersch Device and move faster than intended after the Pack-a-Punch gates had been hacked
 * Cosmonaut no longer teleports players that activate a jump pad between the time of being grabbed and when they would have been teleported
-* Fixed a bug where the Cosmonaut would move faster than intended after throwing a Gersch device once the Pack-a-Punch gates had been hacked
 * Now kills any zombies nearby when Cosmonaut explodes
 * Removed name above Cosmonaut's head